 Notes: Table shows the effects of the child benefit on the changes in the vote share for PiS at the municipal level (2011-2019).
 The per capita child benefit is the total amount of child benefit received in 2016 divided by the municipality's population.
 Vote shares for PiS are calculated as percentages of eligible voters.
-Political variables include PiS' vote share in 2011, the vote shares for the right-wing populist parties in 2005, the "yes" vote shares in the 2003 EU membership referendum, and the share of out-of-wedlock births.
+Political variables include PiS' vote share in 2011, vote shares for the right-wing populist parties in 2005, "yes" vote shares in the 2003 EU membership referendum, and the share of out-of-wedlock births.
 Geographic controls include latitude, longitude, distance to the provincial capital, and distance to Warsaw.
-Demographic controls include log population density, mean age, femininity ratio, fraction of the population with secondary education, share of the population aged 13-17, share of the population above retirement age, and urbanization rate.
+Demographic controls include log population density, mean age, femininity ratio, fraction of the population with at least secondary education, share of the population aged 13-17, share of the population above retirement age, and urbanization rate.
 Economic controls include registered unemployment rate, and log tax revenue from personal income tax per capita.
 All control variables are measured in 2011 unless otherwise specified.
 Standard errors are clustered at the municipality level.
+The description of the variables can be found in Tables A.1-A.2, and the descriptive statistics can be found in Table A.3.